MrFichter/FutureProjectIdeas/readme.txt

 choice, there appears to be a away to make the form question a simple text box and to pull the answer from a spreadsheet.
-Check out this link to follow up: http://support.google.com/drive/bin/answer.py?hl=en&answer=160000
+Check out this link to follow up: http://support.google.com/drive/bin/answer.py?hl=en&answer=160000 Also consider skipping the form and just using a script that solicits input from the user.
+There's a tutorial on this, and Flubaroo's code can give some useful examples, too.